mxballin/recordkeeping-governance/pages/updates.md

 # Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page
 ---
-# November 24th, 2023
+# December 7th, 2023
 <hr/>

 ## Since We Last Met

 __Things I've Been Working On:__
-* Child Consent in the Creation of Datasets - C3D (Formerly Epistemic Network Analysis mini-project)
+* Child Consent in the Creation of Datasets - C3D
-    * 20 November - Submitted revised ethics application
+    * 29 November - Approved to commence project
+    * Initial sponsorship request made with DFFH contacts, waiting to hear back
+      * Requirement for submitting to ethics committee
+      * Jade might have another contact in the Family Services, Evidence and Quality Improvement Branch - am currently ckecing with her
 * Information Architecture Design and Reform - IADR
-    * Continued recruiting - scheduling with 2 participants
-    * Complementary project with Kirsten - Tracking Tendanya
-      * Devising a method for holding people to account/sustaining interest
+    * First interview on 19 December

 __Events, Workshops, and Professional Development Modules:__
 * Professional Development: